openshift-instruqt/instruqt/instruqt-tracks/developing-with-quarkus-monitoring/07-07-create-dashboard/assignment.md

 # Learn more using CodeReady Workspaces in the Developer Sandbox for Red Hat OpenShift

 Want to continue exploring the concepts and techniques covered in this track?
-You can use the free [Red Hat CodeReady Workspaces](https://developers.redhat.com/products/codeready-workspaces/overview) IDE running in the [Developer Sandbox for Red Hat OpenShift](http://red.ht/dev-sandbox), which is also free.
+You can use the free [Red Hat OpenShift Dev Spaces](https://developers.redhat.com/products/openshift-dev-spaces/overview) IDE running in the [Developer Sandbox for Red Hat OpenShift](http://red.ht/dev-sandbox), which is also free.

 [Go here](https://workspaces.openshift.com) to log in or to register if you are a new user.
 This free service expires after 30 days, but you can always enable a new free 30-day subscription.